rochamarcelo/one-project-a-day-challenge-01-notes/README.md

 # One Project a Day with CakePHP - 01 Notes App

-On this project is used CakePHP 4 and bootstrap 5
+On this project is used CakePHP 5 (migrated from CakePHP 4) and bootstrap 5

 ## Steps to create this project